SciTools/iris/docs/iris/src/developers_guide/contributing_ci_tests.rst

 A `travis-ci`_ configuration file named `.travis.yml`_
 is in the Iris repository which tells travis-ci what commands to run.
-The commands includes retrieving the Iris code base and associated test files using conda and then running the tests.  `travis-ci`_ allows for a matrix of tests to be performed to ensure that all expected variations test successfully.
+The commands include retrieving the Iris code base and associated test files using conda and then running the tests.  `travis-ci`_ allows for a matrix of tests to be performed to ensure that all expected variations test successfully.

-The `travis-ci`_ tests are run automatically against the `Iris`_ master repository when a pull requests is submitted, updated or merged.
+The `travis-ci`_ tests are run automatically against the `Iris`_ master repository when a pull request is submitted, updated or merged.

+GitHub Checklist
+****************

-The example snapshot from a GitHub pull request shows all test passing.
+An example snapshot from a successful GitHub pull request shows all test passing.

 .. image:: ci_checks.png

-If any checks fail the pull requests is unlikely to be merged to the Iris **master**.
+If any CI checks fail, then the pull request is unlikely to be merged to the Iris target branch by a core developer.